AAFC-BICoE/dina-local-deployment/README.md

 ## Profiles Support

-Profiles have been added to support the deployment of non-mandatory components defined under a specific profile keyword (requires Docker-Compose >= 1.28.0).
+Profiles have been added to support the deployment of non-mandatory components defined under a specific profile keyword.

 Available profiles: